California Bank Closed Manafort-Linked Accounts In 2016 After Transactions Raised Suspicions

 The suspicious activity report notes that in May that Baylor’s company had secured a $1 million revolving line of credit to be used for “soft costs” related to the renovation and construction of short sale and foreclosure properties on the Westside of Los Angeles.
 Their company listed six properties valued at between $16 million and $24 million, according to the SAR.

-An amended suspicious activity report filed after Manafort’s initial indictment in October 2017 noted that the account had funds totaling $2.6 million and stated that transactions were flagged due to suspicion about the source of the funds, suspicious wire transfers and electronic fund transfers, suspicious use of non-cash monetary instruments, and a transaction with no apparent economic, business or lawful purpose.
+An amended suspicious activity report filed after Manafort’s initial indictment in October 2017 noted that the account had funds totaling $2.6 million and stated that transactions were flagged due to suspicion about the source of the funds, suspicious wire transfers and electronic fund transfers, suspicious use of noncash monetary instruments, and a transaction with no apparent economic, business, or lawful purpose.

 A bank spokesperson declined to comment.